forgecommunitywiki/Documentation/docs/forgedev/index.md

 ### Eclipse

-Due to the way eclipse workspaces work, ForgeGradle can do most of the work involved in getting you started with a Forge workspace for you.
+Due to the way Eclipse workspaces work, ForgeGradle can do most of the work involved in getting you started with a Forge workspace for you.

  1. Open a terminal/command prompt and navigate it to the directory of your cloned fork.
  2. Type `./gradlew setup` and hit enter.
 Wait until ForgeGradle is done.